Manish Bapna

 Esther Duflo

-Abdul Latif Jameel Professor of Poverty Alleviation and Development Economics at MIT and co-founder and director of J-PAL, 2019 Nobel Laureate
+2019 Nobel Laureate; Abdul Latif Jameel Professor of Poverty Alleviation and Development Economics at MIT; Co-founder and director, J-PAL

 “Gujarat’s leadership in testing and scaling emissions markets shows how governments in emerging economies can drive large-scale solutions that benefit people, the economy, and the planet,” says Esther Duflo, Abdul Latif Jameel Professor of Poverty Alleviation and Development Economics at MIT and co-founder and director of J-PAL.
 “J-PAL is proud to have worked alongside the Gujarat government and EPIC for more than a decade to pilot, evaluate, and scale this innovative approach and now through the Emissions Market Accelerator expand it further across India and other countries.”